 Number of leaves per plant is directly linked to the photosynthetic capacity and growth rate of leafy vegetables (Evans, 1989).
-Arun Red Amaranthus again dominated recording the highest number of leaves (33.88), followed by Amaranthus Lalima Red (30.72) and Amaranthus Cholai Green (28.51).
-A higher leaf number reflects the enhanced vegetative growth and a greater potential for assimilate production, which translates into improved biomass and yield (Osei-Kwarteng et al., 2022).
-In contrast, Amaranthus Pink Beauty and Amaranthus Green produced minimum number of leaves, suggesting limited vegetative expansion, which could impact overall productivity.
+Arun Red again dominated recording the highest number of leaves (33.88), followed by Lalima Red (30.72) and Cholai Green (28.51).
+Generally higher leaf number reflects the enhanced vegetative growth and a greater potential for assimilate production, which translates into improved biomass and yield (Osei-Kwarteng et al., 2022).
+In contrast, Pink Beauty and Cholai Green produced minimum number of leaves, suggesting limited vegetative expansion, which could impact overall productivity.
 Stem diameter is a structural trait that contributes to the stability and transport efficiency within the plant (Zanne and Falster, 2010).
-The maximum stem thickness was observed in Arun Red Amaranthus (6.23 mm), followed by Amaranthus Lalima Red (5.83 mm) and Amaranthus Cholai Green (5.43 mm), demonstrating a substantial girth and the minimum was observed in Amaranthus Pink Beauty (4.63mm).
-The thick stems generally correlate with improved nutrient and water transport, resistance to lodging and overall plant robustness (Yeshitila et al., 2024).
+The maximum stem thickness was observed in Arun Red (6.23 mm), followed by Lalima Red (5.83 mm) and Cholai Green (5.43 mm), demonstrating a substantial girth and the minimum was observed in Pink Beauty (4.63mm).
+The thick stems generally correlated with improved nutrient and water transport, resistance to lodging and overall plant robustness (Yeshitila et al., 2024).

 Root length plays a fundamental role in water and nutrient acquisition (Chapman et al., 2012).
-Arun Red Amaranthus exhibited the longest roots (7.85 cm), closely followed by Amaranthus Lalima Red (7.60 cm) and Amaranthus Cholai Green (7.26 cm).
-These results suggest that these varieties are better adapted to extract resources from the soil, particularly under sub-optimal conditions (Jomo et al., 2015).
-Shorter root systems, such as in Amaranthus Pink Beauty (5.34 cm), may restrict access to deeper soil nutrients and moisture, contributing to reduced plant growth.
+Arun Red exhibited the longest roots (7.85 cm), closely followed by Lalima Red (7.60 cm) and Cholai Green (7.26 cm).
+These results suggested that these varieties were better adapted to extract resources from the soil, particularly under sub-optimal conditions (Jomo et al., 2015).
+Shorter root systems, such as in Pink Beauty (5.34 cm), might restricted the access to deeper soil nutrients and moisture, contributed to reduced plant growth.
 Early maturity is a valuable trait for ensuring quick turnover and potential for multiple harvests within a growing season (Baturaygil et al., 2021).
-Arun Red Amaranthus reached marketable stage in just 27.25 days, making it the earliest among the evaluated varieties, followed by Amaranthus Lalima Red (27.67 days) and Amaranthus Cholai Green (28.33 days).
+Arun Red reached marketable stage in just 27.25 days, making it the earliest among the evaluated varieties, followed by Lalima Red (27.67 days) and Cholai Green (28.33 days).
 This early maturity gives growers a competitive advantage in terms of earlier market supply and economic returns.
-Amaranthus Pink Beauty, with a harvesting period of 34.54 days, was the slowest maturing and may be less suited for intensive cropping systems.
-Similar findings were observed in amaranthus by Ozimede et al., 2019.
+Pink Beauty, with a harvesting period of 34.54 days, was the slowest maturing and may be less suited for intensive cropping systems.
+Similar findings were observed in amaranthus by Ozimede et al. (2019).

 Herbage Yield is a cumulative reflection of all physiological and morphological traits (Garnaik, 2021).
-Arun Red Amaranthus again led this category with a herbage yield of 5.59 kg/plot, signifying its overall superior performance.
-Amaranthus Lalima Red (5.03 kg/plot) and both Amaranthus Cholai Green and Amaranthus Kashi Suhaavani (4.78 kg/plot each) also showed promising results and the difference in the results are illustrated in Figure 2.
-The lowest herbage yield was recorded in Amaranthus Pink Beauty (2.26 kg/plot), consistent with its weaker performance in vegetative and root traits.
-These outcomes support the conclusion that higher herbage yield is linked to better vegetative growth, root system development, and early maturity (Gomes, 2023).
-Studies by Sarker et al., 2014, affirm that genetic diversity significantly affects biomass accumulation and herbage yield potential.
+Arun Red again led this category with a herbage yield of 5.59 kg/plot, signifying its overall superior performance.
+Lalima Red (5.03 kg/plot) and both Cholai Green and Kashi Suhaavani (4.78 kg/plot each) also showed promising results and the difference in the results are illustrated in Figure 2.
+The lowest herbage yield was recorded in Pink Beauty (2.26 kg/plot), consistent with its weaker performance in vegetative and root traits.
+These outcomes supported the conclusion that higher herbage yield is linked to better vegetative growth, root system development, and early maturity (Gomes, 2023).
+Studies by Sarker et al. (2014), affirmed that genetic diversity significantly affects biomass accumulation and herbage yield potential.

 Table 1: Morpho-Physiological and Yield Performance of Amaranthus Varieties